webplatform/docs/dom/NamedNodeMap/getNamedItem/index.md

 }}
 }}
 {{Notes_Section
-|Notes=If the [[dom/attributes|'''attribute''']] applies to an element but is not specified, this method returns the '''attribute''' with the specified name set to an empty string.
+|Notes=If the '''attribute''' applies to an element but is not specified, this method returns the '''attribute''' with the specified name set to an empty string.
-If the [[dom/attributes|'''attribute''']] does not apply to the element and is not specified, then an error is returned.
+If the '''attribute''' does not apply to the element and is not specified, then an error is returned.
-If the [[dom/attributes|'''attribute''']] does not apply to the element and is specified, then the '''attribute''' with the specified name is returned.
+If the '''attribute''' does not apply to the element and is specified, then the '''attribute''' with the specified name is returned.
-Windows Internet Explorer 8 and later.
-In IE8 Standards mode, the '''getNamedItem''' method does not create [[dom/attributes|'''attribute''']] is not found.
-For more information on IE8 mode, see Defining Document Compatibility.
-'''getNamedItem''' was introduced in Microsoft Internet Explorer 6.

 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification